nicolas-van/bootstrap-4-github-pages/index.md

 Let's be honest, this theme uses a vanilla version of Bootstrap 4 and an unmodified Bootstrap is quite unpleasant to the eye.
 You want to change that.

-You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website.
+You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
 This is a normal part of web development and it is outside the scope of this guide.

 But if you don't know where to start I can recommend you to import a starting theme from [Bootswatch](https://bootswatch.com/).